 Whichever program you choose, you should pick upper-level courses that interest you and where you can get to know some professors in a smaller class setting.
 When you apply to graduate school it will be helpful if several professors have gotten to know you well and can write good recommendation letters for you.

 We also encourage you to get involved in some research experiences during your undergraduate studies.
 This is the best way to discover the excitement of doing research and to get some ideas for potential M.Sc. or Ph.D. research topics.
 Our professors really enjoy working with our undergraduate students and we have a lot of interesting projects.

-Many undergraduate students are not aware that most graduate work in Computer Science comes with some sort of financial support, whether that is through teaching assistantships, research assistantships, fellowships or a combination of these.
+Many undergraduate students are not aware that most research-based graduate work in Computer Science comes with some sort of financial support, whether that is through teaching assistantships, research assistantships, fellowships or a combination of these.
 See the graduate school funding pages for more information.

 Even if you do not qualify for one of these fellowships, computer science departments will usually find other means to provide financial support for qualified graduate students.